abuturabofficial/w3-blog/content/post/cloudflare-warp-install-on-ubuntu-debian/index.md

 ## Overview of WARP Client Packaging on Linux

-The official supported releases for Cloudflare Warp client on Linux are:
+The official supported releases for Cloudflare Warp client for Ubuntu/Debian based systems are:

 ### Ubuntu: The Supported Releases